About H.A.T.S.

 Hope and Area Transition Society provides programs and services through a Trauma-informed approach.
 Through integrating an understanding of past and current experiences of violence and trauma into all aspects of service delivery.
 The goal of trauma-informed systems is to avoid re-traumatizing individuals and support safety, choice, and control in order to promote healing.

-Meet Our Board
+Our Board Members

 The Hope & Area Transition Society is governed by a Board of Directors, which conducts its business practices in a Governance Model.